dvliman/dvliman/README.md

 Hi there 👋, I am David Liman.

-I am a software craftsman with over a decade of experience building backend services.
+I am a software engineer with over a decade of experience building backend services.
 I have worked in different industries, from advertising, medical, fintech, and fitness space.

 Want to work together?
 Need help fixing your tech business?
 I provide clarity and alignment with business.
 I am known to never afraid to dig deep, and deliver high-quality and simple solutions.